mvboven/cmv-vaccination/README.md

 ## Priors and likelihood

 Apart from the forces of infection and fraction of the population that is susceptible explicit prior distributions are provided for the spline weights.
-Based on earlier analyses and the expectation that reactivation is a rare event, we take Gamma(2,50) prior distributions for all weights, yielding prior expectations for the reactivation rates of 0.04 per year.
-In a sensitivity analysis we have included a scenario in which reactivation is expected to be (much) more frequent (taking Gamma (10,20) prior distributions), yielding prior expectations of the reactivation rates of 0.5 per year.
+Based on earlier analyses and the expectation that reactivation is a rare event, I take Gamma(2,50) prior distributions for all weights, yielding prior expectations for the reactivation rates of 0.04 per year.
+In a sensitivity analysis I have included a scenario in which reactivation is expected to be (much) more frequent (taking Gamma (10,20) prior distributions), yielding prior expectations of the reactivation rates of 0.5 per year.

 ```
 model {